Solved! How Does a Reverse Mortgage Work?

 Reverse mortgages, home equity loans, and HELOCs are highly specialized forms of financing, and some mortgage companies may not support them.
 Homeowners who have stayed with the same lender for years may prefer to take out a loan with their current mortgage company, but they may need to consider exploring other options if these loans are unavailable and they want to take advantage of the best home equity loans or reverse mortgages.

 In fact, shopping around for a reverse mortgage can be a good idea in any situation because lenders have their own eligibility requirements and financing terms.
 Homeowners may find that they qualify for a larger loan amount with more favorable terms—like a lower interest rate or lower up-front costs—by getting a reverse mortgage through a particular lender.
-Shopping around with the best reverse mortgage companies can help homeowners find the right financing options to suit their retirement plans before applying for a loan.
+Shopping around with the best reverse mortgage companies (such as American Advisors Group or Longbridge Financial) can help homeowners find the right financing options to suit their retirement plans before applying for a loan.